Corporate America

 Corporate America is the fifth studio album by American hard rock band Boston, released in 2002.
 It is the first album to feature band members Anton Cosmo and Kimberley Dahme, the last album released in vocalist Brad Delp's lifetime (though he would posthumously appear on the band's following album Life, Love & Hope), the second and final album with vocalist Fran Cosmo, and the only album released by Artemis Records.

 Corporate America received mixed reviews, with critics praising the production values but describing the songs as lackluster.
 It was also a commercial disappointment, failing to chart outside U.S. and Japan.
 The low sales led to a lawsuit by the band's guitarist Tom Scholz against Artemis.
-Due to the lawsuit, the album is currently out of print and does not feature on any streaming platforms.
+Due to the lawsuit, the album is currently out of print and is not featured on any streaming platforms or other digital music services.
 A 48-date North American tour was launched on June 6, 2003.

 Recording

 The title track was released on the Internet before the album's release and went number one on MP3.com's progressive rock charts.
 The song was released under the pseudonym "Downer's Revenge" in order to test its appeal to a younger demographic.
 Lyrically atypical song for Boston, according to Scholz, it's the most important track on the album.

 "Didn't Mean to Fall in Love" was said to be similar to "More Than a Feeling".
 "Livin' for You" is a live version of a song that appeared originally on the previous full-length album Walk On (1994).
 "I Had a Good Time" was included on a 2009 reissue of Greatest Hits, the only track representing the album.

 Three songs from the album were included with the band's next studio album Life, Love & Hope (2013): "Didn't Mean to Fall in Love" was remastered, "Someone" was rearranged and re-recorded as "Someone (2.0)", and an original version of "I Had a Good Time", "Te Quiero Mia", was included as a bonus track.